AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-adwords.md

      ![](../assets/cnnct-profile.png){: width="400"}

-1. Changes are saved automatically, so click the **Back to Connections** button when you\'re done.
+1. Changes are saved automatically, so click the **Back to Connections** button when you're done.

 If you have multiple profiles and need some help identifying which is which, refer to the **Connecting Multiple GA profiles** section below.

 ## Connecting multiple GA profiles to MBI

 You may have multiple websites connected to a single GA account, identified by their own GA Profile ID.
 In this case, you will have the option of including all your Profile IDs in MBI.
-Just check the profile IDs you\'d like to include during the profile selection step.
+Just check the profile IDs you'd like to include during the profile selection step.

-**To identify a particular website\'s Google Analytics Profile ID:**
+**To identify a particular website's Google Analytics Profile ID:**

 1. Log into Google Analytics
-1. Go to the particular website\'s GA dashboard
+1. Go to the particular website's GA dashboard
-1. Look at the URL - the Profile ID corresponds to the 8 numbers following \"p\" at the end of the line:
+1. Look at the URL - the Profile ID corresponds to the 8 numbers following "p" at the end of the line:

      *www.google.com/analytics/web/#home/a11345062w43527078p**XXXXXXXX***

 ## Disconnecting Adwords from MBI

 1. Visit your Google [account settings](https://www.google.com/accounts/) page.
-1. Under the Security section, and click the \'edit\' link next to Authorizing applications and sites.
+1. Under the Security section, and click the 'edit' link next to Authorizing applications and sites.
-1. Click the \'revoke access\' link next to MBI.
+1. Click the 'revoke access' link next to MBI.

 ## Related